 - The first 24 hours use an ice pack: 10 minutes on, 10 minutes off to decrease swelling and pain.
 After 24 hours, use heat in the same alternating manner for bruising.

 - Take all prescribed medications accordingly.
-If any itching or swelling occurs, contact the practice immediately, or go to the nearest emergency room.
+If any itching or swelling occurs, contact our practice immediately, or go to the nearest emergency room.

 - Try to eat softer foods, preferably high in protein.
 Avoid carbonated and alcoholic beverages for 24 hours.